Cause of Prostate Cancer

 by | Nov 5, 2019 | prostate cancer | 0 comments

 Even researchers don’t know why or how prostate cancer starts.
 Studies show that men over the age of 50 have some abnormal cells in the prostate gland.
 The exact cause of the problem is not easy to determine.
-In many cases, multiple risk factors may be involved, including age, family history, diet, and ethnicity.
+Many cases may involve multiple risk factors, including age, family history, diet, and ethnicity.

-If you or your loved one has recently been diagnosed with prostate cancer, you might be thinking about what happened, trying to figure out what went wrong?
+If you or your loved one has recently been diagnosed with prostate cancer, you might be thinking about what happened, trying to figure out what went wrong.
 Researchers do not know exactly what leads to the growth of abnormal cells in the prostate gland, which is located underneath the bladder in men.
-But there is evidence that shows that certain risk factors behind the disease and research still going on to find out if they might cause cancer of the prostate.
+However, there is evidence that shows certain risk factors behind the disease, and research is still going on to find out if they might cause cancer of the prostate.
 Learn about the risk factors for prostate cancer and what you could do to minimize your risk.

 What Causes Prostate Cancer?

 Data suggests that prostate cancer is the second most common cause of all cancers related to deaths in the USA.
 The death rate is high among older men.
 Like other types of cancer, it is difficult to identify the exact cause of prostate cancer.
-However, many studies revealed that genetics and environmental toxins such as radiations or chemical substances.
+However, many studies revealed genetics and environmental toxins such as radiation or chemical substances.
 It is found that mutations in DNA are responsible for the growth of cancerous cells.
 These mutations cause your prostate cells to grow abnormally.
-Malignant cells are continuing to grow uncontrollably and divide until a tumour form.
+Malignant cells continue to grow uncontrollably and divide until a tumor forms.
 In severe cases of prostate cancer, the growth of abnormal cells may spread to other parts of your body.

 What could be your risk factor for Prostate Cancer?

 A risk factor may increase your likeliness of getting a disease such as cancer.
 Certain risk factors like smoking and diet can be changed.
-Whereas, factors like age, ethnicity, or family history cannot be changed.
-But having a risk factor does not always mean that you get a disease.
+At the same time, factors like age, ethnicity, or family history cannot be changed.
+However, having a risk factor does not always mean getting a disease.
 There are many cases where people with one or more risk factors never get cancer, while others who are suffering from some cancer have had few or no known risk factors.

 Here are some risk factors that might affect a man’s risk of developing the growth of cancerous cells in the prostate gland: